chronogolf/jobs/backend/booking_engine/README.md

 </br>

-As you interview, be mindful of the following things:
+As you interview, be mindful of the following things overall:

 - Is the candidate a person we would enjoy working with?
 - Is the candidate receptive to feedback?
 - Did the candidate showcase any toxic or inappropriate behaviour?

----
+- Will the candidate be interested in the work and culture we can provide?

+#

 ## Environment Setup

 You can use this prompt to align on what environment will be used for the challenge:
 > Let's take care of your setup first.
 > - Choose a dev environment and a language that suits you